 3.2.
 UK company with a European Economic Area (EEA) listing

-The company will produce accounts in regards to the UK Companies Act 2006 for domestic filing purposes.
+Your company will produce accounts in regards to the UK Companies Act 2006 for domestic filing purposes.
+It also has to comply with regulatory requirements in the jurisdictions where it is listed.

 3.3.
 UK subsidiary with an EEA-registered parent

 After Brexit, UK subsidiaries with EEA parent companies are not eligible for certain exemptions from filing accounts anymore.
-The UK subsidiaries are now required to prepare and file accounts annually with Companies House.
+The UK subsidiaries have to prepare and file accounts annually with Companies House.

 4. Corporate law changes for business after Brexit

 As much as Brexit represents a critical shift in EU-UK corporate tax implications, it also poses a significant impact on corporate law.
-It is vital to make sure that your business is aware of these changes to not get caught out.
+You should be aware of these changes to avoid trouble.

 These changes normally affect businesses that have a cross-border relationship with the EU, including